wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-06-05-roles-as-adts-in-raku.md

 role TotallyFalse does OpinionatedBool {}
 ```

-In Raku, types are values; and for a role with an empty body, you don't need the `.new` constructor call:
+In Raku, types are values; and for a role with an empty body, you don't need the `.new` constructor call.
+In a sum type, the alternatives usually are labelled containers for values, but they can be empty containers as well.
+When that is the case, there is no need to create separate instances of them because there is only one way to have an empty container.

 ```perl6
 my OpinionatedBool \bt = AbsolutelyTrue;